 - Church reference.
 In your application you will be asked to provide the name and email address of a church official who can confirm your membership or regular participation in good standing.
 (Note: This is in addition to the reference from a pastor.)

 - Official transcripts from all colleges and universities attended.
 This includes work beyond the bachelor’s level.
 Transcripts are not required for schools where less than 12 hours were taken.
-Final approval for admission is contingent on receiving an official transcript verifying conferral of the qualifying degree.
 We accept two types of official transcripts: (1) paper copies sent by the school’s registrar in a sealed envelope; and (2) electronic copies sent directly by the institution.
 We are not able to accept faxed transcripts as official.

 - Demonstration of English proficiency.
 Applicants for whom English is not their native or birth language must submit scores for the TOEFL.
 View more information about this requirement.